Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Co-designed and co-implemented a Go based reverse proxy acting as an authentication layer in front of BuzzFeed services.
   **Why**: Part of a plan to decommission our legacy authentication system.
-  **Impact**: The use of JWTs helped to implement a stateless system for providing authenticated access to services, thus making the system easier to reason about, and allowed certain teams an opportunity to decouple themselves from our legacy Perl stack.
+  **Impact**: The use of JWTs helped to implement a stateless system for providing authenticated access to services, thus making the system easier to reason about, and enabled teams to decouple themselves from our legacy Perl stack.

 ### 2017